psu13/mutable-hakyll/posts/blt-fried-rice.md

 ---

 Tonight an end of summer farmer's market banger.
-This is also probably the best food idea to come to life in the house since the Peanut butter and chili crisp toast, or the ma-po tofu tater tots.
+This is also probably the best food idea to come to life in the house since the peanut butter and chili crisp toast, or the ma-po tofu tater tots.

 Karen gets the credit for figuring out the right way to put the tomatoes in.
 Otherwise